Junior High Math Curriculum

 I went to Salem Community High School and graduated in 1998.
 I played basketball all four years of high school and had a great time playing in the 'good ole NEC.'
 I participated in track during my freshman year.
 Some of my fondest memories in high school include having my mother for sophomore English (best teacher ever), the sports I played and the friends I made.

 I spent my first year of college playing basketball for the MacMurray Highlanders in Jacksonville, Illinois.
 It was a great experience.
 My sophomore year, I moved to Edwardsville, Illinois to attend Southern Illinois University at Edwardsville.
-It is here that I met my lovely wife and made some great friends.
+It is here that I met and made some great friends.
 I student taught in East St. Louis and Cahokia for two years.
 I graduated from SIUE in May of 2003 and moved to Fairfield.

 I started at Jasper during the summer of 2003.
 I love working and (living) at this school.
 I think it is a great school district comprised of great people.
 I think Jasper provides an excellent education while providing the 'small country school feel.'
 I am happy that my two sons are Polecats.
 There is a reason that the majority of my wardrobe is green.